glenscott/url-normalizer/README.md

 Two options are available when normalizing URLs which are disabled by default:

 1. Remove empty delimiters.
-Enabling this option would normalize http://www.example.com/? to http://www.example.com/
+Enabling this option would normalize http://www.example.com/? to http://www.example.com/  Currently, only the query string delimiter (?) is supported by this option.
 2. Sort query parameters.
 Enabling this option sorts the query parameters by key alphabetically.
 For example, http://www.example.com/?c=3&b=2&a=1 becomes http://www.example.com/?a=1&b=2&c=3

 ## TODO